 When a person has diabetes, their body is unable to use the hormone insulin to manage blood sugar levels effectively.

-Recognizing headaches as a result of poor blood sugar control can be a first step to preventing more severe health problems.
+Recognizing headaches due to poor blood sugar control can be a first step to preventing more severe health problems.

-Headaches a person can link to these fluctuations might be a result of changing levels of hormones, such as epinephrine and norepinephrine.
-These hormones may constrict the blood vessels in the brain and cause discomfort.
+These headaches might stem from changing levels of hormones, such as epinephrine and norepinephrine.
+These hormones can constrict the blood vessels in the brain and cause discomfort.

 Doctors consider blood sugar levels lower than 70 milligrams per deciliter (mg/dl) to be an indicator of hypoglycemia.
-This is a serious condition, as glucose is the primary source of fuel for many cells in the body, including those in the brain.
+This is a serious condition, as glucose is the primary fuel source for many cells in the body, including brain cells.

 Symptoms of hypoglycemia usually develop suddenly and can be much more obvious than the symptoms of hyperglycemia.

-In addition to headaches, some of the symptoms of hypoglycemia include:
+In addition to headaches, some of the symptoms of low blood sugar include: